The ETF Fee You're Ignoring Could Cost You Hundreds of Thousands

 Under Scenario A, the investor reaches FI in about 27.2 years, hitting their $1.5 million target by age 57 (Figure 2).
 Under Scenario B, they reach the same number in roughly 27.9 years—about 9 months later.

 Figure 2.
-Screenshot of our Financial Independence Calculator—free for email subscribers.
+Screenshot of our free Financial Independence Calculator (email unlock).
 Enter your salary and savings and learn in 2 minutes how soon you could retire.
 Here we present the timeline for Scenario A (low-cost TER).

 At first glance, it doesn’t sound like very much.
 But let’s reframe it—it’s nearly 250 extra days of getting up early, commuting, attending meetings, and living life on someone else’s schedule—just because you chose not to look at the small print on an ETF factsheet.
 Those same basis points could have been saved by taking the time to compare platforms or switch to a more cost-efficient option.